HC, Centre rap Delhi govt over handling of oxygen crisis; HC says if you can't manage we will ask Centre to take over | Law-Order

 HC, Centre rap Delhi govt over handling of oxygen crisis; HC says if you can't manage we will ask Centre to take over

-The Delhi government on Tuesday came under scathing attack from both the High Court and the Centre over its handling of the medical oxygen crisis that has hit COVID-19 patients here with the former saying if the state cannot handle the situation it will ask the latter to take over gas refiller units as it can’t let people die.
+The Delhi government has come under scathing attack from both the High Court and the Centre over its handling of the medical oxygen crisis that has hit COVID-19 patients here with the former saying on Tuesday if the state cannot handle the situation it will ask the latter to take over gas refiller units as it can't let people die.

 ''Enough is enough.
 If you can't do this, tell us, we will ask the central government to take over these (oxygen refilling) plants.
 We can't let people die,'' a bench of justices Vipin Sanghi and Rekha Palli observed, as it came down heavily on the AAP government over its ''failure'' to check black marketing of oxygen cylinders. ''The problem lies with the Delhi government.''
 In a strong criticism of the Kejriwal government for its alleged failure to arrange tankers for transportation of oxygen for the city's hospitals overstretched by mounting COVID-19 cases, the Centre said pro-active actions by it on a "war footing" could have ''avoided tragic incidents''.